 By a quirk of scheduling, there were two exceptional gigs by long-standing, returning bands within a couple of days in June.
 I’ll come to the other in a bit, but one of the pair was the return to London of the English-French experimental band Stereolab, amid a new surge of interest in this most intriguing band.
 A full re-issue series came across the year, and appropriately the show here saw the band digging into pretty much every corner of their career (although notably without new songs).
-What I didn’t know – having never quite “got” the band in my youth, and thus having never seen them until now – was how forceful a live band they are.
+What I didn’t know – having never quite “got” the band in my youth, and thus have never seen them until now – was how forceful a live band they are.
 There was always something a little languid about Lætitia Sadier’s vocal delivery, sure, but the combined power of the rhythm section, synths and guitars behind her turbocharged everything, and they also seemed to be genuinely enjoying being back.
 Everything about this was fabulous.

 /O2 Forum Kentish Town/NW5

-Neurosis don’t tour often, but when they do it is pretty much always a must-see, and so it proved this time around.
+Neurosis doesn’t tour often, but when they do it is pretty much always a must-see, and so it proved this time around.
 Certain things remain sacrosanct – the band play a set with no encores, they don’t speak to the audience (barely even acknowledging them, indeed). and Noah Landis holds the whole thing together with electronic interludes between songs so that there is never any silence.
 Even with a set mostly based around the last three albums, this was still a vintage Neurosis show, as their rolling, lengthy songs provide a floor-rumbling volume and power, but it was the closing pair of songs that really took the breath away.
-First there was the rarely played (until this past year) End of the Harvest from Times of Grace, which swelled like a gathering storm, until it exploded into a staggering. furious coda that stopped dead in the darkness, replaced by the tolling bells of Stones from the Sky, probably my favourite Neurosis song.
-That twenty minutes was astounding, and worth the ticket alone.
+First, there was the rarely played (until this past year) End of the Harvest from Times of Grace, which swelled like a gathering storm, until it exploded into a staggering, furious coda that stopped dead in the darkness, replaced by the tolling bells of Stones from the Sky, probably my favourite Neurosis song.
+That twenty minutes was astounding and worth the ticket alone.

 /O2 Academy Brixton/SW9